renzjephte/kumu_test/README.md

 #kumu_test
 # Bash script for Running phpqa analyzers

 Bash scripts that executes multiple php analyzers using the phpqa docker image.
-The script executes a docker run command that mounts the provided first script parameter to the container.
+The script executes a docker run command that mounts the provided first parameter to the container.
 The second parameter is the src which will be check by the phpqa container.
+The container will be removed after each analyzer test.

 **Docker Image used**
 (https://hub.docker.com/r/jakzal/phpqa/)